-A majority of our outstanding shares of common stock present at the Annual Meeting, in person or by proxy, and entitled to vote shall constitute a quorum.
+A majority of our outstanding shares of common stock present at the Annual Meeting, by virtual participation or by proxy, and entitled to vote shall constitute a quorum.
 Abstentions and broker non-votes will be counted for purposes of determining the presence or absence of a quorum.
-Assuming a quorum is present, (1) directors shall be elected by a plurality of the votes cast in the election of directors, (2) the affirmative vote of a majority of the shares present at the Annual Meeting, in person or by proxy, and entitled to vote is necessary to ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm, (3) the affirmative vote of a majority of the shares present at the Annual Meeting, in person or by proxy, and entitled to vote is necessary to approve, on a non-binding advisory basis, the compensation of the Company's named executive officers, and (4) the affirmative vote of a majority of the shares present at the Annual Meeting, in person or by proxy, and entitled to vote is necessary to approve an amendment and restatement of our Amended and Restated 2000 Long-Term Incentive Plan.
+Assuming a quorum is present, (1) directors shall be elected by a plurality of the votes cast in the election of directors, (2) the affirmative vote of a majority of the shares present at the Annual Meeting, by virtual participation or by proxy, and entitled to vote is necessary to ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm, (3) the affirmative vote of a majority of the shares present at the Annual Meeting, by virtual participation or by proxy, and entitled to vote is necessary to approve, on a non-binding advisory basis, the compensation of the Company's named executive officers, and (4) the affirmative vote of a majority of the shares present at the Annual Meeting, by virtual participation or by proxy, and entitled to vote is necessary to approve an amendment and restatement of our Amended and Restated 2000 Long-Term Incentive Plan.